 The Water Use Advisory Council (WUAC), established under Part 328, Aquifer Protection, of Michigan's Natural Resources and Environmental Protection Act, 1994 PA 451, as amended (NREPA), continues to play an integral part in Michigan's water management and water conservation and efficiency program, in that it provides a platform for raising water withdrawal related issues and establishes an integrated framework of roles and responsibilities for all stakeholders in managing Michigan's water resources.
 The WUAC collaboratively studies, evaluates, and provides advice regarding Michigan's water management, conservation, and efficiency programs.
 It also assists on technical issues, implementation, and monitoring overall progress of Michigan's water use program.
 The WUAC creates opportunities for the public, university researchers, industry professionals, advocacy groups, and other interested parties to be involved and to work directly with state agencies to set policy and shape the program's direction.
 This promotes better understanding and cooperation to the benefit of the program and results in shared investment in the management and sustainability of Michigan's streams, lakes, wetlands, and groundwater.
 The WUAC is charged to report biennially to the Michigan Legislature, the Michigan Department of Environment, Great Lakes, and Energy (EGLE), the Michigan Department of Natural Resources (DNR), and the Michigan Department of Agriculture and Rural Development (MDARD).
+The WUAC released its first biennial report to the Legislature in December 2020.
 The Council's recommendations have the potential to advance and improve data collection, modeling, research, and refine administration of the water withdrawal assessment process and Michigan's water conservation and efficiency program.
+They will also benefit many other state water management issues.
+In all, the recommendations include funding requests to the Legislature totaling \$5.2 million in Fiscal Year 2022 and \$4.9 million in Fiscal Year 2023.
+These recommendations are with the Michigan legislature for consideration.